anzeabram/SiCS/README.md

 With this repository, we aim to preserve the raw data and allow for further collaboration and advancement in exploration and survey efforts.
 If you would like to contribute, let us know (find us on social networks)

 Moreover, we recently (late 2025) began to experiment with Therion workflow.
-This would allow us to keep all the data (survey data and the drawings) in plain formats, without the need of propertary software.
+This would allow us to keep all the data (survey data and the drawings) in plain formats, without the need of propertary software and easily integrate to GIS.
 Our Therion 'playground' can be found in [playground](./playground) folder, and the process documented below.

 Contributors:
 - Anže Abram